wanx-troopers/wanx-troopers.github.io/wan-animate-mocha.md

 ## MoCha

 Slightly newer and simpler to use than Wan Animate.
 Serves one function only - replace a human character for a human character in a video.
 Excels in applying correct lighting to the character.
+Only supported in wrapper, not supported in native ComfyUI.

 Based on Wan 2.1 T2V 14B.
 Inputs: